crschnick/pdx_unlimiter/README.md

 Usage guide: [Savegame management](https://github.com/crschnick/pdx_unlimiter/blob/master/GUIDE.md#savegame-storage)

-## Savegame editor
+## Savegame editor and navigator

-The Pdx-Unlimiter also comes with a savegame editor.
+The Pdx-Unlimiter also comes with a savegame editor, which can also be used as a savegame navigator to quickly find certain entries in a savegame.
 With this editor you can edit any file that is saved in a Paradox text format.
 This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes.